mjjurow/mjjurow/README.md

 - 👋 Hi, I’m @mjjurow
 - 👀 I’m interested in building software.
-Also chemistry, soft materials and optics
+Also chemistry, soft materials and optics.
+You can see some recent projects in action here https://www.matthewjurow.com/software-projects
 - 🌱 I’m currently learning an awful lot, very quickly, especially tinkering with some AI models and packages
 - 💞️ I’m looking to collaborate on anything interesting! especially involving python, image processing, functional programming...
 - 📫 mjurow [at] matthewjurow [dot] com